 Tel.
 (301) 608-9292

 The FDA has approved the drug riociguat (Adempas) for the treatment of PAH.
 Riociguat works on the same pathway as the phosphodiesterase type 5 inhibitors.
 For more information, please contact:

 Drugs that cause widening of blood vessels (vasodilators) and lessen blood pressure may also be used to treat PAH.
 In some PAH cases, calcium channel blockers (e,g, nifedipine and diltiazem) are used as vasodilators.
 Unfortunately, only a small minority of patients appear to respond with improvement to the use of calcium channel blockers.
 Other vasodilator drugs have been used including phentolamine, phenoxybenzamine and prazosin.
 The effectiveness of vasodilator therapy varies from case to case.

 Other treatments such as anticoagulants, diuretics, and oxygen are used to treat PAH as supportive therapies.
 Anticoagulants, such as warfarin, are drugs that prevent blood clots from forming.
-Studies have shown that treatment with anticoagulants improves the long-term prognosis in individuals with PAH.
+Studies have shown that treatment with anticoagulants improves the long-term prognosis in individuals with idiopathic and heritable forms of PAH.
 Diuretics are used to treat fluid retention and swelling (edema) often associated with the condition.

 To continue with daily activities some individuals may need to carry portable oxygen when they go out.
 Often light exercise such as walking is still possible for PAH patients if they are able to carry portable oxygen.